 "Michigan has a large number of for-profit run charter schools by design.
 The laws passed in the 1990s were among the least restrictive in the country and continue to allow for a tremendous lack of financial transparency.
 The entire system is set up to allow for profiteering on many fronts."
+Another state we are watching is North Carolina.
 For-profit organizations run eighteen percent of the charter schools in the state.
 Charter Schools USA has eleven schools.
 National Heritage Academy runs twelve.
 In addition, a local for-profit chain called Roger Bacon Academy, Inc. runs six schools in the state.
 All three chains have a curriculum designed to appeal to politically conservative families in a state where charter schools have exacerbated racial segregation.